‘General Hospital’ Daily Dose For Thursday: Saying Goodbye To Oscar

 Port Charles is mourning the untimely death of Oscar Nero on General Hospital this week.
 He passed away on Wednesday’s episode and Thursday was a time to say goodbye.
-It was a heart wrenching day as viewers teared up watching Oscar’s family and friends react to the news of his passing.
+It was a heart-wrenching day as viewers teared up watching Oscar’s family and friends react to the news of his passing.

 Thursday’s show began with Josslyn realizing that Oscar is gone.
 Then began the emotional reactions of Kim and Drew as the news traveled throughout the Quartermaine mansion.
-As seen in the spoiler video by SheKnows Soaps, Kim is absolutely devastated losing her son.
-Oscar is her only child.
+As seen in the spoiler video by SheKnows Soaps, Kim is absolutely devastated at losing her son, especially since Oscar is her only child.
 For most of his life, it had only been the two of them until they came to Port Charles.
 Now he’s gone and she doesn’t know how she will go on without him.
 Kim sobbed over his body.

 Drew just discovered that he had a son and now he’s gone.
 He talked to Oscar telling him that he was a better man because of him.
 He got choked up talking to Ned.
 Monica is also choked up losing her grandson.
 She helped by making the necessary calls.

 Joss called her mother right away saying that she needed her.
-Carly rushes off, but not before she lets Liz know about Oscar.
-Liz rushes around General Hospital trying to locate Cameron.
-She wants to be the one who tells him the news.
-She and Franco finally sit him down.
-Cam is calm and says that it was all expected to happen.
-He rushes off, gets to the stairwell and breaks down sobbing.
+Carly rushed off, but not before letting Liz know about Oscar.
+Liz rushed around General Hospital trying to locate Cameron, as she wants to be the one who tells him the news.
+She and Franco finally were able to sit him down.
+Cam calmly said that it was all expected to happen.
+He rushed off, got to the stairwell and broke down sobbing.

 It's time to say goodbye.
 Click to watch today's emotional, new #GH – RIGHT NOW: https://t.co/ATZyemPxqX